aspLite/aspLite/asplite/plugins/README.md

 Plugins are stored in the /asplite/plugins folder.

 1. Add a seperate folder for your plugin: /asplite/plugins/myplugin/
-2. Add an asp file with SAME name: /asplite/plugins/myplugin/myplugin.asp
+2. Add an asp file with the SAME name: /asplite/plugins/myplugin/myplugin.asp
-3. In myplugin.asp, create a class:
+3. In myplugin.asp, create a class with this SAME name as follows:

 	class cls_asplite_myplugin
 		...